parallaxsecond/parsec-client-java/README.md

 git submodule update --init --recursive
 ```

+Develop with Maven in the usual way, but use the `./mvnw` wrapper.

+Examples:

+- Full build: `./mvnw clean verify`
+- Run all tests: `./mvnw clean test`
+- Run single test: `./mvnw test -pl parsec-jca-java-test -Dtest=org.parallaxsecond.parsec.jce.provider.SecureRandomParsecTest`
+  Note: if you have container changes, clean out docker images and prefix your test run with `./mvnw install -pl parsec-testcontainers -am -Ddocker.nocache=true -Dtestcontainers.reuse.enable=false`

-You can use `act` to run the github action locally.
+You can also use `act` to run the github action locally.
 On OSX, you need to set the container architecture, and for testcontainers to work, you may need to set the env var `TESTCONTAINERS_HOST_OVERRIDE`.

-Example CLI input:
+Example:

 ```sh
 act --container-architecture linux/amd64 --env TESTCONTAINERS_HOST_OVERRIDE=`ipconfig getifaddr en0`